People are visual creatures. Studies have shown that we remember 80% of what we see compared to 20% of what we read.

 Think of your website as someone you’re meeting for the first time.
 You notice their clothes, hairstyles, and mannerisms.
 All these details create an impression and give off a certain vibe.

-Your website’s visuals do the same for your brand.
-In other words, they’re not just eye candy—they reflect your online personality.
+Your website’s visuals do the same for your brand—they’re not just eye candy; they reflect your online personality.

-Now, imagine if that person from the beginning of our story kept changing their look and attitude every day.
+Now imagine if that person kept changing their look and attitude every day.

-One day, they’re formal, bordering on uptight and elegant, and the next day, they’re laid back and greet you with “Wassup?”
+One day, they’re formal and elegant, and the next day, they're laid back and casual.
 Confusing, right?

 The same goes for your website.
 A consistent visual style helps visitors recognize your brand instantly.
 It builds trust and familiarity, making them more likely to stick around and explore.

-Consistency doesn’t mean every image has to be identical, but they should share a common thread and style.
+Consistency doesn’t mean every image has to be identical; it means they should share a common thread and style.

 Here’s how to build a consistent visual vibe: